Adam's Woman: Filming

 The film was shot entirely in Australia with finance from Hollywood.
 The script, director, cinematographer and star were all imported.
 The film was shot in late 1968 and early 1969, on location in the small town of Cambewarra, near Nowra and the Shoalhaven River, and in the studio of Ajax Films.
 There were a number of movies being shot in Australia at the time including Squeeze a Flower and Ned Kelly.

 Reception

 The film had its world premiere in Canberra in March 1970.
 Adam's Woman took $15,000 at the box office in Australia.
 Overseas reaction was not strong.

+Warner Bros were sufficiently enthusiastic about early rushes to ask Lou Edelman if he had any other Australian-set projects.
+Edelman became enthusiastic about The One Day of the Year, the rights to which were held by Tony Buckely.
+However Buckley withdrew the project when Edelman wanted to cast American actors.